damianhakert/damianhakert.github.io/source/posts/2016-04-20-ssg-overview-gitlab-pages-part-2.html.md

 ---
 layout: post
-title: "Modern Static Site Generators" # any ideas for a better title?
+title: "SSGs Part 2: Modern Static Site Generators" # any ideas for a better title?
 date: 2016-04-20 20:00:00 # to be replaced
 comments: true
 categories: technical overview